alexmrbarreira/response_approach_perturbation_theory/README.md

 # Covariances with the Response Approach

 This code computes the covariance matrix of the matter power spectrum using the response approach to perturbation theory.
-It includes the Gaussian (G) term and the connected non-Gaussian (cNG) term up to 1-loop.
-It does not include the super-sample covariance (SSC) term.

-The response approach was developed in:
+It was used in the numerical analysis of the papers:

 - Barreira & Schmidt 2017a, https://arxiv.org/abs/1703.09212
 - Barreira & Schmidt 2017b, https://arxiv.org/abs/1705.01092

-where it was used to calculate covariance matrices; these are the analysis and ploting scripts for these two papers.
-Consult these papers for comparisons against simulations, which are excellent.
-The response calculation is however much more time efficient!
+who developed the response approach and used it, as a first application, to address the problem of accurate analytical calculations of covariance matrices.
+This code includes the Gaussian (G) term and the connected non-Gaussian (cNG) term up to 1-loop.
+For the remaining super-sample covariance term see the code (lensing SSC)[https://github.com/alexmrbarreira/gravitational_lensing_SSC].

 For more applications of the response approach see: